 – Jeff Beal

-*The Paper Lined Shack is presented tonight in a world premiere chamber arrangement created for Hilá Pitmann and the New Hollywood String quartet by the composer.
+*Tonight’s performance of The Paper Lined Shack is the west coast premiere of the chamber arrangement created for Hilá Pitmann and the New Hollywood String quartet by the composer.

 About Jeff Beal

 Jeff Beal is an American composer with a genre-defying musical fluidity.
 His work has been nominated for nineteen, and won five Primetime Emmy awards for scores for House of Cards (Netflix), Rome (HBO), Carnivale (HBO) Nightmares and Dreamscapes (TNT), Monk (USA) and Oliver Stone’s The Putin Interviews (Showtime).
 Film scores include the documentaries The Biggest Little Farm and Blackfish, and dramas Pollock (dir.
 Ed Harris) and Shock and Awe (dir.
 Rob Reiner).